Here is the problem: Silos prevent excellent customer experiences

 Which silos can you identify?

 ‘Silo effect’ is a business term that refers to a situation where information is not adequately shared throughout an organisation but rather remains sequestered within teams or by other transparent barriers.
 Silos are usually caused by divergent goals of different organisational units.
-They are considered obstacles for cooperation, decreased performance and — an easily neglected aspect when talking about silos — great customer experiences.
+They are considered obstacles to cooperation, decreased performance and — an easily neglected aspect when talking about silos — great customer experiences.

 The best decisions are based on (customer) knowledge.
 However, decision-making in daily business is often based on assumptions, not only because of time pressure but also lack of information.
-Often the desired information to reinforce a conclusion or to speed up a procedure already exists in the organization.
+Often the desired information is to reinforce a conclusion or to speed up a procedure that already exists in the organisation.
 We just aren’t aware of it.

 Silos confuse the customer

 Imagine a company with a sales team, a marketing team, and a customer service team.
 To simplify the goals of these units: the marketing professionals aim to convey an influential message to potential customers; the sales personnel focus on getting to know interested customers and their needs; the customer service team helps customers with their unique problems.

 All of these teams would benefit from sharing their information with one another.
 The marketing team could improve targeting if they knew the current customers as well as the sales team.
 The sales team could use marketing data to reach out to potential customers at the right moment.
-The customer service team could help customers faster if they knew exactly what they have bought and what kind of information has piqued their interest.
+The customer service team could help customers faster if they knew exactly what they had bought and what kind of information piqued their interest.

 Unfortunately, instead of sharing the same customer knowledge and adding to it with team-specific information, most companies’ teams live in their respective silos with a limited view of the customer.
 For the customer, these silos easily appear as communication breakdowns, contradictory information, lack of service or other forms of negative customer experiences.